Home » Business Email Etiquette Blog » Top 3 Email “Cold Calling” Pet Peeves

 One last thing…

-When cold calling via email, as I mentioned above, you always want to focus on the benefit and value of your offer for the person you are contacting.
+As I mentioned above, when cold calling via email, you always want to focus on the benefit and value of your offer for the person you are contacting.
 Of course, we know you are out for something, too; business is a two-way street.

 But featuring the contact’s benefit over yours keeps the focus where you need it to be and gives you the best chance for a reply.
 That is what you want, after all, right?